-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

 At first glance these two screens might seem similar, only the Galaxy S20 is a little bigger, but there are actually a few big differences.

 The first one being Samsung’s new 120Hz display technology.
-Following a trend of higher refresh rates like we saw from OnePlus and Google in 2019, the Galaxy S20 will have a high 120Hz refresh rate, up from 60Hz in the Galaxy S10.
+Following a trend of higher refresh rates like we saw from OnePlus and Google in 2019, the Galaxy S20 packs a high 120Hz refresh rate, up from 60Hz in the Galaxy S10.
 This allows the screen to refresh 120 times per second, twice as often as previous models, making everything look and feel smooth, fast, and fluid.
+It also has a faster 240Hz touch response rate, which will help with gaming and such.

 - Samsung Galaxy S20: 6.2-inch, 120Hz, 3200 x 1440 Quad-HD AMOLED